It is definitely possible to save money on a budget.

 And if you had a mother like mine, you likely remember your mom responding with, “there is food at home!”

-Once I became an adult and life got more hectic, it was easy to just “pick up” something on the way home.
+As an adult , when life gets hectic, it ‘s easy to just “pick up” something on the way home.

 If you are consistently tracking your spending habits then it may come as a shock when you realize just how much those fast food purchases add up.